HumanVBench: Probing Human-Centric Video Understanding in MLLMs with Automatically Synthesized Benchmarks: The Proposed

 \subsection{Post-Processing}

-To address the prevalent issue of answer leakage \cite{chen2024we} in multimodal evaluation datasets, we adopt the approach proposed in \cite{chen2024we}.
-Specifically, we test all evaluated models without visual input and remove frequently correct QAs (approximately 6\%) to ensure random accuracy.
-This strategy preserves the visual relevance of the questions while effectively mitigating the risk of answer leakage.
-Finally, \ours includes 2116 problem instances.
-Instance counts for each task are detailed in Figure \ref{fig:HumanVBench_fig}, and additional statistics are available in Appendix Section \ref{append:statistics}.
+To address the prevalent issue of answer leakage in multimodal evaluation datasets, we adopt the approach proposed in \citep{chen2024we}.
+Specifically, we test models without visual input and remove frequently correct QAs (around 6\%), ensuring random accuracy.
+This preserves visual relevance while mitigating leakage risks.
+In total, \ours contains 2475 problem instances; per-task counts are shown in Figure \ref{fig:HumanVBench_fig}, with additional statistics in Appendix~\ref{append:statistics}.